cruxppc/cruxppc-ng-3.5/notes/install.md

    If you are setting up dual booting, then you have to start with the other OSs yaboot.conf and add to it.
 You can do this either by rebooting into the other OS and modifying it's yaboot.conf file or you can use the hfsutills (within chroot) to copy the other OSs yaboot.conf into CRUX and modify it within CRUX.
-To do so do:
+A convenient way of obtaining the active current yaboot.conf file is:

 hmount /dev/sda2   (typically sda2 but may be different on some machines) hcopy :yaboot.conf /etc/yaboot.conf